Linwood Training, Support and Advice (LTSA)

 An Introduction to Autism and Neurodiversity for Parents

 Please contact us (details below) to book your space and indicate whether you would like 1 or 2 spaces.
+Please also confirm if your child attends the school that is hosting the session to help us with allocation of spaces.

 Feedback from parents on the session: